Commute Guides

 Does Chicago have a transit benefit mandate for employers?

 Yes.
-Starting January 1, 2024 when the Transportation Benefits Program Act (TBPA) went into effect, most Chicago-area employers are now required to provide their employees with the opportunity to set aside a certain amount of their income pre-tax to cover commuting expenses.
+Starting January 1, 2024 when the Transportation Benefits Program Act (TBPA) went into effect, most Chicago-area employers are now required to provide their employees with the opportunity to set aside a certain amount of their income pre-tax to cover transit commuting expenses.

 Who is affected by the Transportation Benefits Program Act?